-- Acquiring and understand the importance of self-awareness in problem solving
+- Acquire and understand the importance of self-awareness in problem solving

-- Recognizing major behavioural and emotional problems in individuals and families
+- Recognize major behavioural and emotional problems in individuals and families

-- Recognizing the behavioural components of all health issues
+- Recognize the behavioural components of all health issues

-- Acquiring an appropriate level of knowledge of psychotropic medications
+- Acquire an appropriate level of knowledge of psychotropic medications

-There is one block in the thirteen-block calendar that expands over mid-December to mid-January also known as Block 7.
+There is one block in the thirteen-block calendar that expands over mid-December to mid-January, known as Block 7.
 This block will focus on central academic programming including comprehensive practice management training and a wide variety of ‘hands on’ procedural skills training sessions.
-Residents will also participate in site-specific programming and Family Medicine clinic work during the block.
+Residents will also participate in site-specific programming and Family Medicine clinic work during this block.
 Residents will also have a one-week vacation period during this time.